Холмс, кажется, вы в России...

 Before you create a dating website, there are several important decisions to make.
 They will ultimately impact your chances to succeed and grow.
 Here are 4 of the things you need to decide on:

 Target audience research.
-The online dating market is saturated, so you should know your audience very well before you build a dating website.
+The online dating industry is saturated, so you should know your audience very well before you build a dating website.
 Make sure you understand who your target users are, their needs, and what channels you can use to let them know about your product.

 The expertise of your development team.
 Make sure your development partner has relevant cases in their portfolio.
 Dating apps, social networks, or other online peer-to-peer services indicate that they have relevant experience to create a dating website.